-We are aware that exercise is good for our physical health; it improves our aerobic capacity and physique, increases muscle size and can add years to our lives.
+Exercise is good for our physical health as it can improve our aerobic capacity and physique, increase muscle size and add years to our lives.

 However, exercise is also just as important for our mental health and wellbeing.
 It promotes changes in the brain, such as neural growth, reduces inflammation and stimulates new activity patterns that promote feelings of calm and wellbeing.

 Exercise can also serve as a distraction, allowing you to find some quiet time to break out of the cycle of negative thoughts and can help relieve symptoms of depression, anxiety, stress, PTSD (post-traumatic stress disorder), trauma and other mental health conditions.
 It can help you feel more energetic throughout the day, sleep better at night, improve your memory and feel more relaxed and positive.